Andrea-Guarneri/instagram_clone/readme.md

 ## Usage

-- Cyou can access directly via this link: https://instagram-clone-andrea.netlify.app
+- You can access directly via this link: https://instagram-clone-andrea.netlify.app

 - Open the index.html file in your preferred web browser.